 This ricotta and Parmigiano filled ravioli with steak sauce comes from the Central Italian region of Marche, also known as Le Marche.
 The traditional homemade ricotta ravioli is easy to make as the filling requires no cooking.

 The meat sauce is made with small pieces of steak instead of ground beef and is seriously delicious!
-Of course, you can serve the ravioli with a tomato or vegetable sauce for a just as yummy meatless meal.
+Of course, you can dress the ravioli with a tomato or vegetable sauce for a just as yummy meatless meal.
+Or, serve the steak sauce with another type of pasta.

 Sheep or cow’s milk ricotta?